25 Sep 2023 - 13:19

 Hi!

-Run-on sentences set in serif type, and then some
+Run-on sentences set in IBM Plex Mono c/o Google Fonts, and then some~

 Hello, you've stumbled upon Claudine's tweets outside of the blue bird, aka thoughts displayed for everyone and no one.
 This is not a page for engagement or counting 'reactions'.
 If you'd like to respond to anything you've read, send me an email: claudrod@pm.me.
 Thanks for dropping by!